mikependon/RepoDB.NET/pages/operations/averageall.md

 This method is used to average all records target column from the database.

 ##### Supported Data Providers

+Below are the supported data providers by this operation.

 - [SQL Server](https://www.nuget.org/packages/RepoDb.SqlServer)
 - [SQLite](https://www.nuget.org/packages/RepoDb.SqLite)
 - [MySQL](https://www.nuget.org/packages/RepoDb.MySql)
 - [PostgreSQL](https://www.nuget.org/packages/RepoDb.PostgreSql)

+### Leanings

 > In this tutorial, we will use the `SQL Server` as the database and `C#` as the programming language.